-The WASC short-term consultants provide training throughout the state on the FOL – Joint WASC/CDE Process.
+The WASC short-term consultants provide training throughout the state on the FOCUS On LEARNING (FOL) – Joint WASC/CDE Process.

 The FOL self-study process is organized to support ongoing school improvement efforts in all areas.
 Administrators and teachers use the FOL results to improve the education programs within their districts.
 The process is designed to be used by all public high schools in California that are subject to accreditation requirements and choose to pursue FOL – Joint WASC/CDE Process.

-To view the 2015 edition of the WASC/CDE Focus on Learning Joint Process for all California Public Schools, including California Charter Schools, please visit the Accrediting Commission for Schools – WASC Accreditation – Process California Comprehensive Web page and select the link under the heading Full Self-Study.
+To view the 2015 edition of the WASC/CDE Focus on Learning Joint Process for all California Public Schools, including California Charter Schools, please visit the Accrediting Commission for Schools – WASC Accreditation – Process California Comprehensive Web page .

 For additional information, please visit the WASC Accrediting Commission for Schools .